-The thing we're working the hardest on is pairing down what we have and being more picky with what we bring home.
-Since our camper is a family owned camper (for right now) we're having to work around the stuff that was left in the camper and shift things around.
-But, this doesn't hold us back.
+The thing we’re working the hardest on is pairing down what we have and being more picky about what we bring home.
+Since our camper is a family owned camper (for right now) we’re having to work around the stuff that was left in the camper and shift things around.
+But, this doesn’t hold us back.

 Even with all the “extra” things in our camper we still have plenty of room for our things.
 It’s also giving us a new mindset for the things we have at our home.
 We’ll be having a huge yard sale this fall to get rid of the things we haven’t touched in 6+ months.